compusciencing/compusciencing.github.io/_posts/2019-12-03-proposal-cs-teaching-methods-experiment.md

 ## Project Milestones

 * Develop a good hypothesis
     * Does a tactile demonstration for a theoretical computer science concept increase student understanding of the concept?
+For example, would students better understand a sorting algorithm if they performed each step of the algorithm with a set of playing cards?
 * Develop an expirement to test the hypothesis
     * Use 4 sections: 2 test sections and 2 control sections
     * Teach the concept of Turing Machines to all 4 sections